Chart Color Schemes

 The level of residential development activity in Haberfield is very low in comparison to the average area assessed nationally by AreaSearch

-AreaSearch analysis of ABS building approval numbers shows Haberfield averaged approximately 5 new dwelling approvals per year over the past five financial years, totalling an estimated 27 homes.
-By FY-26, there has been 1 approval recorded so far.
+AreaSearch analysis of ABS building approval numbers shows Haberfield averaged approximately three new dwelling approvals annually over the past five financial years, totalling an estimated 17 homes.
+As of FY26, one approval has been recorded.
 Despite population decline in the area, housing supply has remained adequate relative to demand, resulting in a balanced market with good buyer choice.
+The average construction value of new properties is $974,000, indicating a focus on the premium segment.

 Frequently Asked Questions - Development